denodrivers/sqlite3/README.md

 On Linux and macOS, it will download and cache a prebuilt shared library from GitHub releases.
 For which it will also need net and read/write permission.

-On Winows, it will look for existing SQLite3 dynamic library on your path, which is `sqlite3.dll`.
+On Windows, it will look for existing SQLite3 dynamic library on your path, which is `sqlite3.dll`.
 You _might_ have to install SQLite3 library separately if it's not already installed, since it is not bundled with this module.